rancher/docs/content/rancher/v2.x/en/installation/other-installation-methods/single-node-docker/advanced/_index.md

 ---
-title: Advanced Options for Single-node Installs
+title: Advanced Options for Docker Installs
 weight: 5
 ---

-When installing Rancher, there are several [advanced options]({{< baseurl >}}/rancher/v2.x/en/installation/options/) that can be enabled:
+When installing Rancher, there are several [advanced options]({{<baseurl>}}/rancher/v2.x/en/installation/options/) that can be enabled:

 - [Custom CA Certificate](#custom-ca-certificate)
 - [API Audit Log](#api-audit-log)